genderkit/genderkit/_resources/employers.md

 {% include publications tag="National university employment guidance" %}

+The National Education Union have created a [Trans educators toolkit webpage](https://neu.org.uk/advice/trans-educators-toolkit) with information for education staff on transitioning in school or college.

 We also have separate pages of [information for schools]({{ site.baseurl }}{% link _resources/schools.md %}) and [information for universities]({{ site.baseurl }}{% link _resources/universities.md %}).

 ### Employee support networks